1j01/hacky-game/README.md

 which is rather platform specific.
 This is only implemented for Windows so far, but it should be feasible on at least some other systems.
+This isn't used currently, so you should be good with the cross-platform `build-simple`.

 On Windows: